Spekkhogger/spekkhogger/README.md

 ## Hello! 🫶
 ### I'm Ingeborg

-I'm currently studying front-end development at Noroff.
-I'm based in Oslo, Norway.
+Junior front-end developer based in Oslo, Norway.

-Enjoy begin able to use both the logical and creative part of my brain to create fun and colorful website.
+Enjoy being able to use both the logical and creative part of my brain to create fun and colorful website.

 ### Currently learning:
 - Tailwind
 - React
-- Cypress
+- Php

 ### Socials
 Feel free to contact me -